chayanchatterjee/starter-hugo-academic/content/publication/GW-Whisper/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: "Reconstruction of eccentric binary black hole gravitational wave signals using AWaRe"
+  caption: "Fine-tuning GW-Whisper using DoRA for signal detection and glitch classification"
   focal_point: ""
   preview_only: false